Are Some Sins Greater Than Others?

 By our works.

 If we have good works we will receive wonderful rewards while those who have evil works will also receive their reward, but I can guarantee you they are not going to like it.
-So not only can we document that there is a severity or degree to sin, but there is also a level to the other aspect of it, good works.
+So not only can we document there is a severity or degree to sin, but there is also another aspect of it, good works.